-The prior authorization (PA) process requires a written request to determine medical necessity/eligibility before the service is rendered.
+The prior authorization (PA) process requires a request to determine medical necessity/eligibility before the service is rendered.
 To expedite the review process, pertinent clinical notes (i.e. practitioner office notes, lab test results, etc.) should be attached to the PA request.
 Authorization for a procedure does not in itself guarantee coverage but notifies you that the procedure as described meets criteria for medical necessity and appropriateness.

-Practitioners/providers are encouraged to use the Molina Healthcare Web Portal for prior authorization submission.
-When submitting a request for outpatient services, there is a rules-based authorization submission process called Clear Coverage.
+1. Practitioners/providers are encouraged to use the Molina Healthcare Web Portal for outpatient prior authorization submission at Web Portal - Provider Self-Serve

+There is a rules-based authorization submission process called Clear Coverage.
 After logging into the Web Portal, choose the drop down option "Create Service Request/Authorization using Clear Coverage" link under the Service Request/Authorization Menu.
-Clear Coverage is for outpatient services.